-- Many users suggested checking for the compatibility of the Android Auto with the car before proceeding to the troubleshooting guide.
+- Many users suggested checking for the compatibility of Android Auto with the car before proceeding to the troubleshooting guide.

-- Some users recommended replacing the USB cable with a “High-Speed USB 3.1” cable to connect the Android Auto app with the car’s head unit, also try cleaning the USB port before inserting the USB cable.
+- Some users recommended replacing the USB cable with a “High-Speed USB 3.1” cable to connect the Android Auto app to the car’s head unit, also try cleaning the USB port before inserting the USB cable.

 - Many users recommended verifying that Android Auto is “Enabled” on the vehicle’s head unit.

 - Some users reported that “Enabling” the “Do Not Disturb Mode” on the smartphone while using the Android Auto app can fix this issue.

 - Many users recommended making sure that the phone is in “Data Transfer Mode” when connecting it with the car’s head unit.

 - Some users suggested “Disabling” the “Auto Rotate” feature of the smartphone while using the Android Auto app.